Chiapa de Corzo (Mesoamerican site): Regional centre

 Starting around 100 BCE, during its Guanacaste phase, Chiapa de Corzo played the role of the regional capital.
 The city was linked with other areas across the Maya Lowlands, Maya Highlands, Pacific Coast, and Oaxaca.
 This is the time when the first hieroglyphic writing appeared on flat stamps, pottery vessels, stelae, and building panels.

 Maya pottery types began to be included in elite burials, although utilitarian ceramics retained traditional patterns.
 This has suggested to some researchers, that the Maya culture to the east exerted influence or even control over Chiapa de Corzo, although there seems to be a waning of that Maya influence in the first centuries CE.
 It was during this time that the ancient platform mounds were covered with limestone and stucco.

 Decline

-Big changes occurred in the area during the Istmo phase (AD 300-400).
+Big changes occurred in the area during the Istmo phase (300–400 CE).
 There was an economic decline, as craft activity diminished and long-distance ties contracted.

 Chiapa de Corzo and a number of western Depression sites were abandoned by the Late Classic period, a population change that closely coincides with the invasion of a war like group of Manguean-speaking people known as the Chiapanec.

 The Chiapanec chose to occupy the adjacent floodplain of the Grijalva River where the modern town is now located, and they left the Zoque ruin on the nearby plateau untouched.
 The abandoned city then became a place of pilgrimage.